Permafrost/TundraTN/SERVICES.md

   the given `$service` bizdoc processing service.
 Defaults to using the pipeline itself as the input pipeline for `$service`, if not specified.
-* `$concurrency` is an optional number of threads to use when processing queue tasks.
-Defaults to `1` if not specified.

-  If a `$concurrency > 1` is specified, a thread pool will be created with a size equal to the given value.
-These threads are not managed by the normal Integration Server thread pools, and therefore are not restricted by Integration Server thread pool settings.
-As such, please ensure that the sum of all the `$concurrency` values for all Trading Networks queues that specify a `$concurrency > 1`, plus the configured Integration Server thread pool maximum is supported by the amount of free memory available on your server:

-      ((Q1 + .. + Qn) + IS thread pool max) * Java thread stack size < Server free memory

-  If a `$concurrency <= 1` is specified, tasks will be processed sequentially on the main thread.
-* `$ordered?` is an optional boolean flag which when `true` processes tasks in ascending task creation order.
-Defaults to `false` if not specified.
-* `$suspend?` is an optional boolean flag which when `true` will automatically suspend the queue when all retries of a task are exhausted.
-At this point, the exhausted task's retry count is reset to `0`, the task is requeued to the front of the queue, and the queue is suspended, requiring manual intervention to resolve the queue processing error.
-Defaults to `false` if not specifed.
 * `$task.age` is the optional age a task must be before it will be dequeued and processed, measured from its creation time.
 This argument can be used to defer the processing of tasks for the